-The season change between summer and fall is a beautiful time of year all over Frederick County.
-Nowhere is this more clear than along the county's scenic byways.
-Whether you want to fill your weekend with unique stops and exciting attractions or you just want to spend an hour taking in the gorgeous views, a journey down one of Frederick County’s two most traveled roads is sure to be a memorable experience!
+No matter the season, it's always a great time for a drive through the beautiful Maryland countryside.
+Among the must-see road trip gems in Maryland are Frederick County's scenic byways.
+Whether you want to fill your weekend with unique stops and exciting attractions or spend an hour taking in the gorgeous views, a journey down one of Frederick County’s two most iconic roads is sure to be a memorable experience!

 The Historic National Road just west of Middletown, Maryland

 North and South - Journey Through Hallowed Ground

 Cutting across Frederick County, the Journey Through Hallowed Ground National Scenic Byway or Route 15 is full of engaging stops that will appeal to the whole family.

 One of America’s most unique and special destinations, Downtown Frederick boasts a charming Main Street filled with one-of-a-kind restaurants, specialty shops, and a vibrant arts community.

 Historic Downtown Frederick